RapidScada/scada-community/Drivers/KpMqtt/README-EN.md

 =============================
 The KpMqtt.dll driver is an application library for the Scada Communicator of the Rapid SCADA project.
 Using this driver, can be receive and transmit messages using the MQTT protocol.

-A brief introduction to MQTT protocol
+A Brief Introduction to MQTT Protocol
 =============================

 MQTT stands for MQ Telemetry Transport.
 It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
 The design principles are to minimise network bandwidth and device resource requirements whilst also attempting to ensure reliability and some degree of assurance of delivery.
 These principles also turn out to make the protocol ideal of the emerging “machine-to-machine” (M2M) or “Internet of Things” world of connected devices, and for mobile applications where bandwidth and battery power are at a premium.
 The specification and other documentation are available via the  http://mqtt.org/documentation

-Examples of building topics
+Examples of Building Topics
 =============================

 Typically, a description of most hierarchical objects can be represented as a tree-like structure.
 For example, a description of access to Rapid SCADA channels could be presented in the form of the following template for a tree branch: